indureddem55/linux/cmpe283/assignment2/README.md

 ### Work by Monica(015219711):
 Started working on this assignment once the assignement1 is done.
 Have researched on how to build the kernel and found the resources.
-Started buidling the kernel and edited the cupid.c and vmx.c files for the CPUID: 0x4fffffff
+Started buidling the kernel and edited the cpuid.c and vmx.c files for the CPUID: 0x4fffffff

 ### Work by Manasa(015945527):
 Started working on this assignment once the assignement1 is done.
 Resolved the encountered errors while building the kernel.
-Edited the cupid.c and vmx.c files for the CPUID: 0x4ffffffe
+Edited the cpuid.c and vmx.c files for the CPUID: 0x4ffffffe

 ### 2. Describe in detail the steps you used to complete the assignment.